Differential geometry of ${\mathsf{SO}}^{\ast}(2n)$-type structures -- Integrability: -structures and the bundle of Weyl structures

 \subsection{Weyl structures}

-One of the methods used in geometry and theory of PDE's is to introduce new "jet variables" which make the geometric objects or differential equations under examination, linear (in these new variables).
+One of the methods used in geometry and theory of PDEs is to introduce new "jet variables" which make the geometric objects or differential equations under examination, linear (in these new variables).
 When one works in a coordinate free setting, the basic tool to relate the new variables with the initial manifold, is encoded by the notion of connections.
-The use of connections with torsion makes the background theory of semiholonomic jets unnecessarily complicated in applications, and one circumvents it via the use of Cartan geometries.
+The use of connections with torsion makes the background theory of semiholonomic jets unnecessarily complicated in applications, and in favourable situations, one can encode such derivatives via Cartan connections.

-The basic object in the theory of Cartan geometries is the \textsf{Cartan bundle}, that is a principal bundle $\mathcal{G}\to N$ over a smooth manifold $N$ which should be viewed as the bundle of new "jet coordinates", with structure group $P$.
+The basic object in the theory of Cartan geometries is the \textsf{Cartan bundle}.
+That is, a principal bundle $\mathcal{G}\to N$ over a smooth manifold $N$, with structure group $P$, which should be viewed as the bundle of new "jet coordinates".
 Such a $P$ should be considered as the Lie group of "jets of transition maps between the jet coordinates".
 The actual assignment of the coordinates to points $u\in \mathcal{G}$ is provided by a Cartan connection of type $(G,P)$, that is an isomorphism $T_u \mathcal{G}\cong \fr{g}$ to the Lie algebra $\fr{g}$ of $G$.
-Of course, it is natural to require that this map is equivariant with respect to the "change of coordinates" given by $P$ and that it reproduces the fundamental vector fields of the $P$-action on $\mathcal{G}$.
+Of course, it is natural to require that this map is equivariant with respect to the "change of coordinates" given by $P$ and reproduces the fundamental vector fields of the $P$-action on $\mathcal{G}$.
 In these coordinates, the tangent space is identified with $\mathcal{G}\times_{\chi} \fr{g}/\fr{p}$, where $\chi$ denotes the isotropy representation of $G/P$.
-Set $G_0:=G/\ker(\chi)$.
-Then, the quotient $\mathcal{G}_0:=\mathcal{G}/\ker(\chi)$ defines a $G_0$-structure on $N$. \begin{defi} The \textsf{Weyl structures} of the Cartan geometry are $G_0$-equivariant sections $\mathcal{G}_0\to \mathcal{G}$. \end{defi} So, the Weyl structures are the tools which provide the identification $\mathcal{G}_0:=\mathcal{G}/\ker(\chi)$.
-In particular, the Weyl structures are in a bijective correspondence with smooth sections of the bundle $\mathcal{G}/G_0$, which is therefore called the \textsf{bundle of Weyl structures} associated to the Cartan geometry (see \cite{CS03, CS, CM} for Weyl structures related to parabolic geometries).
+Set $G_0:=P/\ker(\chi)$.
+Then, the quotient $\mathcal{G}_0:=\mathcal{G}/\ker(\chi)$ defines a $G_0$-structure on $N$. \begin{defi} The \textsf{Weyl structures} of the Cartan geometry are $G_0$-equivariant sections $\mathcal{G}_0\to \mathcal{G}$ for a splitting $G_0\to P$ of the projection $P\to P/\ker(\chi)$. \end{defi} The Weyl structures are in a bijective correspondence with smooth sections of the bundle $\mathcal{G}/G_0$, which is therefore called the \textsf{bundle of Weyl structures} associated to the Cartan geometry (see \cite{CS03, CS, CM} for Weyl structures related to parabolic geometries).

 Let us assume that there is a $G_0$-invariant decomposition